 Fibre improves digestion and prevents constipation.
-It slows down the process of digestion, preventing blood sugar spikes.
+The passion fruit health benefits include improving digestion, preventing blood sugar spikes.
 The bowel movement is made easier.
 High-fibre diets are said to lower the risk of diabetes and heart disease.

 - Good for diabetics

 Passion fruit is low on the glycemic index, and therefore maintains insulin levels for diabetics.
-The high fibre content gives one the feeling of fullness, reducing cravings and unhealthy snacking.
+The passion fruit health benefits include high fibre content gives one the feeling of fullness, reducing cravings and unhealthy snacking.

 - Prevents osteoporosis

-Being a good source of minerals like magnesium, calcium, potassium, sodium, iron, phosphorus, etc. passion fruit helps in keeping bones healthy.
+Being a good source of minerals like magnesium, calcium, potassium, sodium, iron, phosphorus, etc. passion fruit health benefits include keeping bones healthy.
 The minerals maintain bone density and prevent osteoporosis.
 They also accelerate the recovery of damaged bones.